na-na-hi/renget/archive/chrprompt2.md

 >Chespin-Anon: I had always gone Wooper/Mareep in the past, but for the sake of writing, a team with no arms sounded much too difficult to write about, so I went with another favorite mon of mine.
 The vines coming into play just gave me more freedom, as well.

+>Carrot-Anon: Maybe?
+I already had the basic outline of Carrot and Hazel from another project but i ported them to the Clover world, at the same time there's a tidbit of Carrot lore i will probablh never mention or do due to it being a bit fucked up, it's still canon but idk if i should make it an important part of the non-canon story

 If clover guild did not exist, where would you be at this point in time?

 >IV-Anon: Minor possibility I'd have joined some PMD rp group to see if it filled that niche of creativity i wanted, run into some really skeevy shit with it, and return to swearing off doing that kind of shit again.
 So realistically I'd be probably fucking around in other video games and never have picked back up doing creative art or writing.